-A vehicular way providing access from a thoroughfare to the interior of a lot, including homes, parking lots, or loading docks.
+A vehicular way providing access from a Public or Private Road to the interior of a lot, including homes, parking lots, or loading docks.
 Driveways are not subject to construction specifications required for roads.

 Dwelling Unit:

 A single unit providing complete, independent, living facilities containing 1 or more rooms arranged for use by no more than 4 unrelated individuals living together as a single housekeeping unit with cooking, living, sanitary, and sleeping facilities.